Thermodynamical topology of quantum BTZ black hole: Thermodynamical topology of quantum BTZ black hole

 The parameter $\tau$ has a dimension of time, and can be interpreted as the inverse of the temperature of the surrounding black hole's environment.
-Obviously, when $\tau^{-1}$ is equal to the Hawking temperature \eqref{eq_temperature}, the generalized free energy will be taken to its extreme value and correspond to the on-shell free energy.
+Obviously, via this definition, it can be found that when $\tau^{-1}$ is equal to the Hawking temperature \eqref{eq_temperature}, the generalized free energy will be taken to its extreme value and correspond to the on-shell free energy.

 To construct the thermodynamical topology, the vector field mapping

 can be defined as